 Pelvic Floor Muscle Therapy in Silver Spring and Rockville, MD

 Urinary incontinence becomes more common as a woman gets older, but there are strategies for successful treatment.
-The physicians at Capital Women’s Care have extensive experience in diagnosing and treating urinary incontinence so women in Silver Spring and Rockville, MD can lead healthier, more confident lives.
+The physicians at Capital Women’s Care have extensive experience in diagnosing and treating urinary incontinence so women in Silver Spring, Rockville, and Gaithersburg can lead healthier, more confident lives.

 What causes urinary incontinence?